muzkkir/CTFFriday_2020_August_W2/README.md

 As we know, User has been using Serverless bucket and one of the most popular bucket is AWS Lambda.

 > AWS Lambda is an event-driven, serverless computing platform provided by Amazon as a part of Amazon Web Services.
-It is a computing service that runs code in response to events and automatically manages the computing resources required by that code.
-You can use AWS Lambda to extend other AWS services with custom logic, or create your own back-end services that operate at AWS scale, performance, and security.
+AWS Lambda is a responsive cloud service that inspects actions within the application and responds by deploying the user-defined codes, known as functions.
+It automatically manages the compute resources across multiple availability zones and scales them when new actions are triggered.
+REF: https://www.tutorialspoint.com/amazon_web_services/amazon_web_services_lambda.htm

 > AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
 AWS Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second.